ArunaStorage/documentation/get_started/basic_usage/02_How-To-Auth-Tokens.md

 ## Revoke token(s)

 API examples to revoke/delete a specific API token or all tokens of the current user.

+Only AOS instance administrators can revoke API tokens of other users.

 ### Bash:
 ```bash